-On page 84 of the article it says, "The events referred to in the text of the ostracon parallel those in 1 Sam.
+On page 83 of the cited article by William Shea it says, "The events referred to in the text of the ostracon parallel those in 1 Sam.
 4-6.
 Since the inscription reads like a contemporary record of the biblical events, the date for the biblical episode can be applied to the time for the writing of this text.
 From its historical and chronological relations in the Bible, the Battle at Aphek can be dated approximately to the second quarter of the eleventh century, so a similar date can be applied to this text."